 Security measures required by NIS2

-While specific laws and regulations transposed from NIS2 may differ among Member States, they will all codify the same cybersecurity requirements, so you can start preparing for the NIS2 Directive now.
+While specific laws and regulations transposed from NIS2 may differ among Member States, they all codify the same cybersecurity requirements.

 3. Conduct gap analysis

 Once you’ve identified the scope and requirements of NIS2, you’re ready to compare them to the existing security measures implemented in your organization.
-Gap analysis bridges any existing gaps between the current state of compliance and the desired one.
+A gap analysis bridges any existing gaps between the current state of compliance and the desired one.

 For a proper gap analysis, take the following key steps: